Skip to Main Content

 Harvard Business Review (HBR) articles can be accessed online by current UVic students, faculty and staff via EBSCO’s Business Source CompleteNote: The license agreement for electronic copies of HBR articles prohibits their use "in electronic reserves, electronic course packs, persistent linking from syllabi or by any other means of incorporating the content into course resources."

 Do not add links to or copies of HBR articles to reading lists.
-Instead, instructors have two alternative options:
+Instead, instructors have two options:

 • Provide citations to assigned HBR readings and direct students to retrieve the articles in Business Source Complete.